Control banding: Pharmaceuticals

+One control banding scheme in the pharmaceutical industry is proposed by Dr. Bruce Naumann.
+It involves assigning a chemical a Merck Performance-Based Exposure Control Limit (PB-ECL) Category based on its toxicological properties and then based on that category using predetermined controls.

+Below is a table which compares portions of this method to the one proposed by COSHH.

 Limitations of Control Banding

 Control banding is not without limitations and still requires professional knowledge and experience to verify that the control measures specified have been properly installed, maintained, and used.
 Controls should be validated prior to use by either using substance specific industrial hygiene methods or performing surrogate monitoring.